 Four flavors of Jocko Molk Protein Shakes

-When it comes to taste and texture, Anthony and Kate scored Jocko Molk at 3.5 out of 5 stars in both categories.
+When it comes to taste, Anthony and Kate scored Jocko Molk at 3.5 out of 5 stars.
 The Vanilla, Chocolate, and Sweet Cream Coffee flavors were a hit.
 Kate says the Sweet Cream Coffee flavor tastes like an iced mocha latte and even has 95 milligrams of caffeine.

 “Instead of having a second cup of coffee in the morning, I’ve been drinking the Jocko Sweet Cream Coffee shake and getting more protein earlier in the day,” says Kate.